 The FCA’s Conduct of Business Sourcebook rule 2.2.3R, requires Optimus Capital, as an Investment Manager, to include a disclosure stating the nature of its commitment to the UK Stewardship Code (“the Code”) issued by the Financial Reporting Council.
 If the firm does not commit to the Code, it must state in general terms its alternative investment strategy.
 The code sets out various principles relating to the level of engagement by investors with UK equity investors.Details of the Code can be found at the following: https://www.frc.org.uk/investors/uk-stewardship-code

 Optimus Capital LLP does not comply with the Stewardship Code.
-Optimus manages a suite of model portfolios, which invest in collective investment schemes, namely Exchange Traded Products (ETPs) and OEIC Funds.
+Optimus manages a suite of model portfolios and is the Investment Manager for a UCITS fund, which invest in collective investment schemes, namely Exchange Traded Products (ETPs) and OEIC Funds.
 Optimus does not invest in, nor provides its advisory clients with advice on, single issues.
 Optimus does not have the capability to monitor every company within the collective investment schemes it invests in or provides advice on.

 Optimus does not employ research analysts and does not spend time researching single issues.
 For this reason, the company’s expertise lie outside of single issue selection and there is insufficient staff, time and knowledge for the company to analyse single companies, monitor governance activities and engage with companies on strategy, performance risk, capital structure, culture and remuneration.